hyva-themes/magento2-hyva-admin/docs/api-reference/php-classes-and-interfaces/hyvagridcollectionprocessorinterface.md

 These fields then will be available as grid columns.

-To use it, configure a grid source processor as usual and implement the interface in addition to extending the processor from `HyvaAdminModelGridSourceAbstractGridSourceProcessor`.
+To use it, configure a grid source processor as usual and implement the interface in addition to extending the processor from `Hyva\Admin\Model\GridSource\AbstractGridSourceProcessor`.

 ### Example: